Hyperbolicity, degeneracy, and expansion of random intersection graphs: Hyperbolicity

-Thus there is a $\xi>0$ such that $\mathbb{E}[S_{\xi\log n -1}]=\omega(1)$, namely any $\xi$ satisfying
+Thus there is a $\xi>0$ such that $\mathbb{E}[S_{\xi\log n -1}]=\omega(1)$; namely, any $\xi$ satisfying

 The proof that $S_k$ is tightly concentrated around its mean is exactly the same as in the case when $\alpha>1$, so we omit it here.
-This finishes the proof for the case when $\alpha=1$. \end{proof}
+Therefore we have finished the proof for $\alpha = 1$. \end{proof}